Course Descriptions

 PSY290AC

-Research Methods 3.0 Credits
+PSY290AC: Research Methods

 Planning, execution, analysis, and written reporting of psychological research using American Psychological Association guidelines (APA).
 Surveys the literature, procedures, and instruments in representative areas of psychological research.

-Corequisites: PSY290AC lab course.
+Corequisites: PSY290AC lab course

 General Education Designations: Literacy & Critical Inquiry [L], Natural Sciences General [SG]